Employee Relations

 If employee engagement can mean different things to different people, and if engagement itself is difficult to directly measure, then you might actually find that it helps you more to measure the various elements that contribute to your ideal definition of an ‘engaged employee’.

-Research by Office Vibe suggests that your employee engagement survey should focus on measuring the following 10 key areas:
+Research by Office Vibe suggests that your survey should focus on measuring the following employee engagement metrics:

 1, Feedback